Home » Blog » Life in Chiang Mai » Forgot to apply for Re-Entry Permit?

 source for a Re-Entry permit fee

-Can I apply for a NON-O visa in Thailand after entering Thailand without Re-Entry permit?
+Can I apply for a NON-O visa in Thailand after entering Thailand without a Re-Entry permit?

 Yes.
 If you hold a long-stay visa ( Retirement or Marriage visa ) and come back to Thailand without the Re-Entry permit, you will get the visa-exempt entry (ผ.30) in your passport.
 Then you have a very short time to apply for a Non-O visa within Thailand.

 In my case, we came back on 10 May.
-On 11 May, I went to immigration for TM30 for my husband.
-It was a long queue on that day.
+On 11 May, I went to immigration for a TM30 for my husband.
+There was a long queue on that day.
 Then we asked the immigration officer how to apply for the NON-O visa in Chiang Mai.
 The immigration officer was very helpful.
-She said that 16 May was our deadline for applying for the NON-O visa within Thailand.
-Then she tells me what documents I needed.
-If we can not apply for the visa within the deadline, my husband needs to leave Thailand and apply for a NON-O visa from other countries at the Thai embassy.
+They said that 16 May was our deadline for applying for the NON-O visa within Thailand.
+Then they tell me what documents I need.
+If we can not apply for the visa within the deadline, my husband needs to leave Thailand and apply for a NON-O visa from another country at the Thai embassy.

 What documents and fees do I need?

-Below are the document and fees that the officer told me about.
+Below are the documents and fees that the officer told me about.
 I need to provide two sets of these documents.

 Download all immigration documents from this link.